Maryum97/Workout_Tracker_2021/README.md

 Ypu can also open Robo3T and connect to view all entries in the 'workout' database.

 ## 💻 Usage
 The application is very simple in terms of usage.
-All you have to do is to click onn the link above, land on the Fitness Tracker page, and click on the New Wrokout button.
+All you have to do is to click onn the link above, land on the Fitness Tracker page, and click on the New Workout button.
 The page renders a form, where you may select any of the two options shown in the image below:

 ![Workout-Options](https://user-images.githubusercontent.com/73832871/115994174-c7915000-a5cd-11eb-8c38-933b7287635f.png)
 <br></br>